AssetFetch/spec/spec.md

 This exact choice - or rather the collection of files with metadata that is a result of it - is considered an  "**implementation** of an asset".

 - An OBJ file containing the LOD1 mesh of a chair along with a set of TIFF texture maps measuring 512x512 pixels each is considered one implementation of the chair asset.
 Using the LOD0 version instead would be considered a *new implementation* of the *same chair asset*.
-- An EXR image with a resolution of 8192x4096 pixels in an equirectangular projection is considered one implementation.
+- An EXR image with a resolution of 8192x4096 pixels in an equirectangular projection is considered one implementation of an HDRI environment.
 Tonemapping the EXR image into a JPG image yields a new implementation of the same asset.
 - A BLEND file containing a character model, its rig and all its textures (again with a specific resolution) all packed into it is considered one implementation.
 - A UASSET file containing the same character set up for Unreal Engine instead of Blender is considered a different implementation of the same character asset.